 Welcome to Children/Youth as Peacebuilders (CAP)

-CAP works with young people who have been victims, witnesses and actors in war's violence.
+CAP works with young people who have been victims, witnesses and combatants in today's wars.
+Our programs are currently focussing on the rights of young females and children born of war.

 DARKNESS OF WAR: Children's Memories of the Rwanda Genocide